pattonsgirl/CEG2350/Labs/Lab06/README.md

 ## Extra Credit - Install a VM Manager

-This is to take some headache out of Lab 07 by having you install VirtualBox now.
+This is to take some headache out of Lab 07 by having you install VirtualBox now - you do **NOT** need to create a virtual machine, *yet* - that's for Lab 07.
 It is recommended to get done this week in case there are any new surprises.
 If you have trouble, post to the class chat in Discord so I / the TAs / your classmates can help out.

 You will need a computer that has CPU virtualization enabled.
 The lab machines & open lab machines in Russ are all good candidates (and may have VirtualBox already installed).
 For your own machine, you may need to enable CPU virtualization in your BIOS / UEFI.